Reviewed September 2020

 Topical treatments to remove genital warts: Podophyllotoxin gel

 Imiquimod cream is another patient-applied treatment that goes under the brand name Aldara, and also requires a prescription from a medical professional.
 It is thought to work by activating immune cells to promote an inflammatory response to clear warts.
 It is usually applied at night, by the person affected, three times a week to warts that are external or perianal, and the area should be washed 6-8 hours after application.
-Side effects of imiquimod include burning, itching, redness, tenderness, ulceration, and pain, which affect around 25% of users.6 Very occasionally there can be systemic side effects such as headaches or general malaise.
+Side effects of imiquimod include burning, itching, redness, tenderness, ulceration, and pain, and very occasionally, there can be systemic side effects such as headaches or general malaise.
 Clearance takes roughly eight weeks, and a low recurrence rate of 13% has been found.7

 Sinecatechins is another type of patient applied ointment to external warts.
 It is usually applied to each wart three times daily for up to 16 weeks, and can be used in immunocompromised patients.
 If no improvement is seen within a few weeks, this treatment is usually abandoned and an alternative is sought.
 Clearance rates are approximately 58% with recurrence rates lying between 6-9% at 12 weeks follow up.8 Safety in pregnancy has not yet been established, and side effects can include redness, itching, burning, pain and ulceration.
 As with the other topical treatments, it requires a prescription from a doctor, and you can either see your GP or attend a sexual health clinic.